openshift/ansible-service-broker/CONTRIBUTING.md

 ## Package Your Broker Using Docker

-You can also package your built Ansible Service Broker binary into a Docker image through `make build-image`.
+As stated above, you can also package your built Ansible Service Broker binary into a Docker image with `make build-image`.

 ```
 cd $GOPATH/src/github.com/openshift/ansible-service-broker